 In October of 2017, at 37 years old, I set out for the longest traveling experience of my life.
 It began in Hong Kong and continued to Vietnam, Cambodia, Thailand, Malaysia, Singapore, and Indonesia.

 When I returned, I took the time to create a travel book as a token of the great memories and beautiful places that I visited.
-Sure, I had shared many of the photos online but something about printing a hardback book makes me feel like its a more dignified way to honor the incredible experience.
-The book has become my favorite physical memento from the trip.
+I had shared many of the photos online but something about printing a hardback book makes it feel more dignified.
+The book is a favorite physical memento from the trip.

 I collected 76 photos to include on 30 pages, and did my best to write descriptions about the places, things and people in the photos.
 Six of the images – one from each country (example above) – are featured prominently printed across two facing pages.
 Every country proved to be photogenic in its own way.